tidyverse/tidyverse.org/content/blog/webr-0-3-1/index.md

 ## Capturing HTML canvas graphics output

 The [`captureR()`](https://docs.r-wasm.org/webr/latest/evaluating.html#evaluating-r-code-and-capturing-output-with-capturer) function is designed to capture output generated when evaluating R code.
+In addition to capturing standard text output, details about errors and other R conditions are also captured.
 With this release, plots drawn using webR's HTML canvas graphics device, [`webr::canvas()`](https://rdrr.io/pkg/webr/man/canvas.html), are also captured and returned by default.

 ``` javascript
 // Evaluate R code, capturing all output